 The General Professional Education of the Physician Project has identified the importance of focusing on the personal development of each student.
-To make the student the focus of education will require that faculty members have the ability to work with students and will require that students assume personal responsibility for their own education.
-Most faculty members now consider their educational role to be to inform students about their specialized area of expertise.
-Working with students who expect to be active learners rather than passive recipients of information is a role that many faculty members are not now prepared to assume.
+To make the student the focus of education requires that faculty members devote time to working individually with medical students and that students assume personal responsibility for their own education.
+Working with students as active learners rather than passive recipients of information is labor-intensive and requires teaching skills which differ from those necessary to transmit specialized factual information in a lecture format.